Lothiraldan/litf/README.md

 ## Why not TAP?

 [TAP](http://testanything.org/) is another well-know test output format.
-TAP main problem is that it requires a custom parser while most of languages have already a JSON parser library.
+TAP main difference is that it requires a custom parser while most of languages have already a JSON parser library.

 Moreover, a test failure in TAP extends over several lines while in LITF a single line contains everything about a test, passing or not.

+TAP by default has very few defined fields (status, test number and a description) and include a free-form Yaml Form but as of version 13 the format has not been standardized.

 ## Why not Mozlog?